MiczFlor/RPi-Jukebox-RFID/README.md

 ![The 2023 Phoniebox Calendar](docs/2023-Phoniebox-Calendar.jpg "The 2023 Phoniebox Calendar")

-If you want to be featured on next years calendar, please make sure to add your Phoniebox pics to the [design thread here on github](https://github.com/MiczFlor/RPi-Jukebox-RFID/issues/639).
+If you want to be featured on next years calendar, please make sure to add your Phoniebox pics to the [design thread here on github](https://github.com/MiczFlor/RPi-Jukebox-RFID/discussions/2115).

 ## Install Phoniebox

-If you are looking for the latest **stable version 2.x**, use the [install script for Raspberry Pi](https://github.com/MiczFlor/RPi-Jukebox-RFID/wiki/INSTALL).

 ### 🔥 Version 3 is coming